Yellowsam4145/snake/README.md

-# snake
+# Python Snake
-A snake program
+A snake program for python becuase I'm bored